giulioverazzo/excel-to-iso19115/README.md

 # Note

 The script is a bit slow because it search for keywords occurrences in Nasa's GCMD.
-So its performances depends on how namy keywords there are in the excel file.
+So its performances depends on how many keywords there are in the excel file.